cycle/docs/repository/select.md

 # Select Entity using Repository
-To access repository associated with specific entity use method `getRepository` of orm service:
+To access the repository associated with a specific entity, use the method `getRepository` of the orm service:

 ```php
 $r = $orm->getRepository(User::class);
 ```

-You can request repository instance using entity class name or it's role name:
+You can request a repository instance using entity class name or its role name:

 ```php
 $r = $orm->getRepository("user");
 ```

-To find the entity using it's primary key:
+To find the entity using its primary key:

 ```php
 $entity = $repository->findByPK(1);
 ```

-> Note, method will return `null` if no entity found.
+> Note, the method will return `null` if no entity found.

-To find entity by any of it's field(s) use:
+To find an entity by any of its field(s) use:

 ```php
 $entity = $repository->findOne([